CircuitVerse/Interactive-Book/docs/alu.md

 * If a Micro controller would be constructed only from ALU, RAM, ROM there would not be any external interface.
 Hence we have Input/Output IO ports.
 * Additional features such as 'Interrupts, communication protocols, EEPROM, Timers/Counters, Debug interfaces etc are incorporated to make a controller complete.

-In above discussion we might have left out intricate details involved in a ALU, CPU design.
-But the aim was to understand ALU/CPU at a deeper level.
+In above discussion we may have forgotten about the intricate details involved in a ALU, CPU design.
+Yet, the point was to comprehend ALU/CPU at a deeper level.

 {% include disqus.html %}